codelibs/fess-docs/en/13.16/user/advanced-search.rst

 Labels
 ::::::

-Narrow down search results by labels you select at a pulldown.
+Narrow down search results by labels you select at a pull-down.

 Last update
 :::::::::::